tensorflow/tfjs-models/pose-detection/src/movenet/README.md

 at inference time:

 *   *enableSmoothing*: A boolean indicating whether to use temporal filter to smooth the predicted keypoints.
-Default to *True*.
+Defaults to *True*.
 The temporal filter relies on the `currentTime` field of the `HTMLVideoElement`.
 You can override this timestamp by passing in your own timestamp (in microseconds) as the third parameter.
-This is useful when input is a tensor, which doesn't have the `currentTime` field.
+This is useful when the input is a tensor, which doesn't have the `currentTime` field.
 Or in testing, to simulate different FPS.

 The following code snippet demonstrates how to run the model inference: